PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 16:51:27
+Last updated: 2024-04-02 16:52:01
-Random Quote: It is the neglect of timely repair that makes rebuilding necessary. - Richard Whately
+Random Quote: Quality is not an act; it is a habit. - Aristotle